keygen-sh/keygen-api/SECURITY.md

 - Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit the issue

-This information will help us triage your report more quickly.
+This information will help us triage your report, ensuring that your findings get passed along to the appropriate maintainers for remediation.

 We can only accept vulnerability reports at the above email address.